 Of importance to the working group is the aspect of how the various elements of diversity can be successfully measured.
 When measuring diversity, it is not sufficient to use a static approach or ‘head-count’ Rather, a more dynamic approach should be considered.
 There are elements of diversity that are important and difficult to measure by ‘head count’, but important to observe..
 For example to determine ‘active diverse participation’ will require a combination of quantitative (statistics) and qualitative (the quality of engagement that is whether they take the floor, make contributions, participate in email exchanges).
 From the discussions the following indicators of diversity has been identified, which are based on the definitions provided above:

 3.1 Geographical representation: This is currently being applied to the selection of ICANN board members appointed through the NomCom.
 The data shared by AFNIC and Dalila Rahmouni indicated the need for the statistics to be based on both a regional analysis and country-by-country analysis.
 The geographic diversity being considered in two forms: 1. the region one lives in, and 2. the region in which one was born.
+This data could be collected using the best-practices identified by the NomCom process, adding the granular approach suggested by AFNIC and Dalila Rahmouni.

 3.2 Language: Statistics on ICANN stakeholders, staff and board ability to communicate in the 7 official languages at ICANN and others need to be reviewed.